 - Honoring MLK: King Day celebration is incomplete without economic focus

 - Lessons From MLK for a Better Post-Coronavirus Economy

 - “Madam Vice President”: Kamala Harris Makes History

 Big thanks to today’s affiliate partner – AwardWallet

 This episode is brought to you, in part, by AwardWallet.
 Using airline miles and hotel points makes travel affordable, but keeping track of all of those loyalty programs can be a challenge.
 That’s why I use AwardWallet to track my miles and points balances, reservations, and special goodies like free hotel night certifications and airline companion passes.

 Having everything in one easy-to-use dashboard helps ensure I don’t let any rewards expire and makes logging into my accounts super easy.
 Go to WeTravelThere.com/awardwallet to start your free account.

 Listen to the next episode when Luciana Fani of Travel Massive Albania shares the best things to do in Berat, Albania.
 In this episode, Luciana and I talk about exploring the Berat Castle, rafting in Osum Canyon, and visiting the Onufri Museum.
 We hope you’ll join us when We Travel There.

-To learn more about Southern cities near Birmingham, listen to these podcast episodes:
+To learn more about cities in Alabama, please listen to our other episodes: